 Be sure to hire a PROFESSIONAL

 Read online reviews.
-Check Wedding Wire, Yelp, Google+, and reviews on their web site.
+Check Wedding Wire, The Knot, Yelp, and reviews on their web site.
 When researching your potential photographers (or any wedding vendor) on Yelp, be sure to read the HIDDEN REVIEWS.
 Did you know that if you pay Yelp, they will hide your bad reviews?
-Shady, I know… Here’s how to check those hidden reviews:
+Shady, I know… Here’s how to look for those hidden reviews:

 Scroll down to their last review that is showing, and there will be a grey sentence that says, “Other reviews that are not currently recommended.”
 Click that link and more reviews will show up.
 Recently I was researching a DJ for a client and they had great reviews, but when we opened the hidden (other) reviews, they were TERRIBLE.

 If you aren’t going off of referrals from friends or past brides, ask the photographer for three referrals.
 If the photographer is legit and great to work with, they should have no problem connecting you with three of their brides.
 Ask these brides about the quality of the work and customer service, as well as personality.
 It’s no fun hiring a wonderful photographer who is a total hag.
 That will ruin your wedding day.

 READ THROUGH the disclosures on the contract!
 The fine print can be very important here.
 For instance, make certain that the photographer you hire is the one that will show up at your wedding.
 (This applies to all wedding vendors.)
 Some wedding vendors will send an associate to an event, and that’s not who you chose.

 You only have one wedding day, so don’t trust someone without credentials or experience to capture it.
 You get what you pay for.